masashitsubaki/CPI_prediction/README.md

 ## Result

-An example of the learning curve on the human dataset (x-axis is epoch and y-axis is AUC on the test dataset) is as follows:
+Learning curves (x-axis is epoch and y-axis is AUC) on the test datasets of human and *C. elegans* are as follows:

 <div align="center">
 <p><img src="learning_curves.jpeg" width="800" /></p>
 </div>

-This result can be reproduce by the above two commands.
+These results can be reproduce by the above two commands.

 ## Training of our neural network using your CPI dataset